oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Claim Verification Metadata {#claim-verification-metadata}

-The `verification` property is a string indicating how the claim is verified.
+The `verification` property is a string indicating how the claim was verified.
 The following values are defined:

 - `self-attested`: The claim's value was self-attested by the End-User towards